wildjames/Patient-Appointment-Backend/PANDA_backend/README.md

 ## Error Handling

-- **NHS Number:** Must be a valid 10-character string.
+- **NHS Number:** Must be a valid 10-character string, and conform to the [checksum](https://www.datadictionary.nhs.uk/attributes/nhs_number.html).
 Invalid NHS numbers will result in a 400 Bad Request.
 - **Postcode:** Must be a valid string.
 Invalid postcodes will be rejected, resulting in a 400 Bad Request.
 - **Appointment Status:** Must be a valid string representing the appointment status.
 Invalid statuses will result in a 400 Bad Request.
 - **Date and Time:** Must follow the format `YYYY-MM-DDTHH:MM:SS+TZ`.
 Incorrect formats will result in errors.